-We explore several factors underlying delayed formalization in KIP.
-Today, KIP areas have greater population density and more fragmented land as measured by parcel density.
-Using detailed maps of KIP investments, we investigate differential effects by the type and intensity of the upgrades, but cannot detect significant differences, in line with their 15-year projected useful life (Darrundono, 1997).
-These results survive a battery of robustness checks.
+Our results survive a battery of robustness checks.
 First, we exploit the staggered roll-out of KIP across three waves to assess program selection bias.
-Unconditionally, we estimate a monotonic pattern with more negative impacts for the earliest wave, in line with the selection rule prioritizing kampungs in worse conditions.
+We first establish a monotonic pattern with more negative impacts for the earliest wave, in line with the selection rule prioritizing kampungs in worse conditions.
 This pattern disappears in our main specifications, reinforcing our assumption that the selection bias is adequately accounted for by our granular fixed effects or by restricting the sample to historical kampungs only.
 Next, we consider persistence in historical conditions.
 To assess confounding by the generic persistence of slums, we repeat our boundary discontinuity analysis using placebo borders from non-KIP historical kampungs, finding no discontinuity.
 Pre-KIP population density still affects modern outcomes, but cannot explain away our results (Oster, 2019).
 We investigate several types of spatial spillovers by examining spatial decay patterns across a range of outcomes.
 We find suggestive evidence of spillovers across KIP boundaries, but the patterns are not significant enough to change our conclusions and would tend to attenuate our estimates.